 It is said that humanity has experienced three revolutions in its past.
 The first was the agricultural revolution.
 Due to this revolution, human beings, who had been forced to be nomadic due to their reliance on hunting, produced food systematically and came to be able even to store it and thus began living in fixed settlements.
-Due to this, societies and states formed, a revolution in voice synthesis rt by KEI ©CEM also creating disparities in wealth.
+Due to this, societies and states formed, also creating disparities in wealth.
 It could be said that the development of economics also became a cause of war.